Array.BinarySearch(Of T) Method (T(), Int32, Int32, T, IComparer(Of T))

 index and length do not specify a valid range in array.

-comparer is Nothing, and value is of a type that is not compatible with the elements of array.
+comparer is null, and value is of a type that is not compatible with the elements of array.

-comparer is Nothing, and T does not implement the IComparable(Of T) generic interface.
+comparer is null, and T does not implement the IComparable(Of T) generic interface.